East Tennessee is the perfect place to view wildlife and nature.

 Fun barnyard animals, clean family comedians, magicians, jugglers, fire-eaters and a full country band await you at the Comedy Barn Theater Comedy Barn (2775 Parkway, Pigeon Forge, TN 37863 Ph:865-428-5222/1-800-295-2844 www.comedybarn.com).
 The award winning family comedy variety show is an enjoyable evening of family fun.
 You'll laugh until you can't laugh anymore.

 Thirty-two magnificent horses and a cast of top-notch riders thrill you with daring feats of trick riding at Dixie Stampede (3849 Parkway, Pigeon Forge, TN 37868 Ph: 1-800-356-1676 www.dixiestampede.com).
 Be amazed at the hilarious ostrich races and world-famous racing pigs.
-A fun-filled, action-packed Dinner and Show extravaganza for everyone!
-It's the perfect place for families, friends and groups to gather for spectacular special effects and amazing stunts by the most talented performers in the area.
-It's the only place that brings together stunning performers, amazing horse feats, fantastic stunt riders, magic and audience participation with a delicious four-course dinner extravaganza for one amazing price!
-Plus, you won't want to miss the exciting Opening Act in the Carriage Room one hour before the main show.
-Its all part of Dixie Stampede adventure!
+It’s the perfect place for families, friends and groups to gather for spectacular special effects and amazing stunts by the most talented performers in the area.
+It’s the only place that brings together stunning performers, amazing horse feats, fantastic stunt riders, magic and audience participation with a delicious four-course dinner extravaganza for one amazing price!

 See more than 800 animals at the 52-acre Knoxville Zoological Garden (3500 Knoxville Zoo Drive, Knoxville, TN 37914 Ph: 865-637-5331 www.knoxville-zoo.org) which exhibits exotic and native species.
-Enjoy Kids Cove, a children's play area, camel rides and more.
+Enjoy Kids Cove (a children’s play area including a petting zoo), camel rides and more.
 Discover a world of wonder at Knoxville Zoo.
 Grasslands Africa! brings the animals of Africa to one location.
 Enjoy elephants, giraffe, zebra, kudu, gazelles, waterbuck and several birds.

 Circle G Ranch (861 Thorn Grove Pike, Strawberry Plains, TN 37871 Ph: 865-932-0070 www.ridecamels.com) offers a unique adventure just minutes from Knoxville, Pigeon Forge, and the great Smokey Mountains.
 With over 62 acres, 23 camels, as well as many exotic animals, they are USDA licensed and insured, Circle G Ranch keep things professional, safe, and fun.
 Entertaining the public and educating them about these gentle giants is their goal.
 The animals are friendly, healthy, well groomed exotic farm animals, well treated, and very much loved.
 It’s a hayride you’ll never forget.